Beating the thermal limit of qubit initialization with a Bayesian Maxwell's demon: Device fabrication and experimental apparatus

 The electronic apparatus used to operate the sample is identical to that in Ref.~\cite{Asaad2020}.

-The Maxwell's demon was implemented in the \gls*{fpga} hardware of a Keysight M3300A digitizer.
+The Maxwell's demon is implemented in the \gls*{fpga} hardware of a Keysight M3300A digitizer.
 The Maxwell's demon takes the form of a simple state machine with three states: observation, trigger and post-trigger wait.
 In the observation state, a hardware counter increments while a blip is not detected ($\neg B_n$) and resets otherwise ($B_n$).
 Once the counter value $N$ reaches the prescribed observation time $N \tsample = t_{\rm obs}$, the demon's state changes to trigger.
-While in the trigger state, an output trigger is asserted for a fixed duration, then the state automatically changes to the post-trigger wait which waits for the measurement pulse sequence to complete before automatically transitioning back to the observation state.
+While in the trigger state, an output trigger is asserted for a fixed duration, and then the state automatically changes to the post-trigger wait which waits for the measurement pulse sequence to complete before automatically transitioning back to the observation state.

-The logic is designed to operate in a single cycle of the on-board clock to minimize the response time of the hardware.
-The on-board clock runs at \SI{100}{\mega\hertz}.
-There is a single cycle delay between $t_{\rm obs}$ being met and the trigger being asserted, which accounts for a $\approx\SI{100}{\nano\second}$ latency.
+The logic is designed to operate in a single cycle of the onboard clock to minimize the response time of the hardware.
+The onboard clock runs at \SI{100}{\mega\hertz}.
+There is a single cycle delay between $t_{\rm obs}$ being met and the trigger being asserted, which accounts for an approximately $\SI{100}{\nano\second}$ latency.

 We note that the \gls*{set} signal is downsampled to a rate of $f_{\rm s} = \SI{100}{\kilo S\per\second}$ ($\tsample = \SI{10}{\micro\second}$), or two times the bandwidth $f_{\rm s} = 2 f_{\rm c}$.
 The downsampling is a decimation from \SI{100}{\mega S\per\second} without internal low-pass filtering and is performed by the proprietary Keysight digital acquisition system.
 As $t_{\rm rise} < \tsample$, a higher proportion of missed blips may occur, which could result in a worse initialization fidelity.